 - It allows time to gauge whether the injured person will suffer any lasting damage or permanent disabilities;

-- It allows victims time to seek the counsel of an experienced personal injury attorney;
+- It allows victims time to seek the counsel of an experienced Atlanta personal injury lawyer;

 - It allows time for investigations into the circumstances of the accident to be conducted; and

 - It allows time for negotiations with the insurance company, and time to decide whether an injured person’s interest would be better served through an insurance settlement or through a personal injury claim.

 The laws of the State of Georgia does provide for additional time in which to file a lawsuit in cases involving loss of consortium.
 This is a claim for damages from a spouse or family member of a person who is killed or dies as the result of their injuries, and the above statute gives surviving family members up to four years to file a claim for these types of damages.

 Types of Personal Injury Claims

 When a property owner is at fault for damages due to injuries occurring on the property it is called a premises liability case.
 Personal injury claims are frequently premises liability cases.
 Our experienced Atlanta slip & fall lawyer can identify that these types of accidents are often the fault of the property owner, not the victim being called “clumsy.”